-- 4.34 The area of the site proposed for the new prison contains an existing energy centre which is required to be relocated to facilitate the new prison development. - 4.35 The energy centre structure serves HMP Garth and HMP Wymott, and was originally constructed to house coal burning boilers.
-Works have been undertaken in recent years to replace the coal burning boilers with three dual fuel gas/oil boilers and one wood pellet biomass boiler. - 4.36 As a consequence of these refurbishment works, the existing building is now vastly oversized and so the proposed relocation provides an opportunity to reduce its scale to something more appropriate. - 4.37 The proposed site for the replacement boiler house is just to the south on an area of hardstanding between HMP Wymott and HMP Garth.
-Access will be taken from the existing internal site road. - 4.38 The replacement boiler house will contain the same equipment as the current that is three dual fuel gas/oil boilers and one wood pellet biomass boiler. - 4.39 The boiler house component of the application is submitted in outline with all matters reserved except for access.
-An illustrative site layout and site sections were submitted to demonstrate the anticipated footprint and height of the boiler house and how this relates to the existing built form close by. - 4.40 The boiler house structure is proposed to have a footprint of 41m x 14m, and extend to a maximum height of 9m.
-It will have a single external flue extending to no higher than 22m.
-The flue height has been calculated on a worst-case basis, and the detailed design process may enable this to be reduced this will be confirmed in any subsequent reserved matters application. - 4.41 Externally, two biomass pellet silos will extend to 5.2m high and 2 oil tanks will extend to 2m high.
-The illustrative site plan demonstrates that the compound contains sufficient space for an HGV servicing vehicle to turn around and exit in a forward gear. - 4.42 The existing portacabin, measuring 10m by 15m, and car parking currently occupying this area of hardstanding will be relocated c.
-260m to the south. - 4.43 A small area of new car parking will be provided to the immediate south of an existing area of car parking in front of HMP Wymott providing an exact replacement for the number of spaces currently accommodated on the hardstanding.
+- 3.30.
+The area of the site proposed for the new prison contains an existing energy centre which is required to be relocated to facilitate the new prison development. - 3.31.
+The energy centre structure serves HMP Garth and HMP Wymott, and was originally constructed to house coal burning boilers.
+Works have been undertaken in recent years to replace the coal burning boilers with three dual fuel gas/oil boilers and one wood pellet biomass boiler.

+- 3.32.
+As a consequence of these refurbishment works, the existing building is now vastly oversized and so the proposed relocation provides an opportunity to reduce its scale to something more appropriate. - 3.33.
+The proposed site for the replacement boiler house is just to the south on an area of hardstanding between HMP Wymott and HMP Garth.
+Access will be taken from the existing internal site road. - 3.34.
+The replacement boiler house will contain the same equipment as the current that is three dual fuel gas/oil boilers and one wood pellet biomass boiler. - 3.35.
+The boiler house component of the application is submitted in outline with all matters reserved except for access.
+An illustrative site layout and site sections were submitted to demonstrate the anticipated footprint and height of the boiler house and how this relates to the existing built form close by. - 3.36.
+The boiler house structure is proposed to have a footprint of 41m x 14m, and extend to a maximum height of 9m.
+It will have a single external flue extending to no higher than 22m. - 3.37.
+Externally, two biomass pellet silos will extend to 5.2m high and 2 oil tanks will extend to 2m high.
+The illustrative site plan demonstrates that the compound contains sufficient space for an HGV servicing vehicle to turn around and exit in a forward gear. - 3.38.
+The existing portacabin, measuring 10m by 15m, and car parking currently occupying this area of hardstanding will be relocated c.
+260m to the south. - 3.39.
+A small area of new car parking will be provided to the immediate south of an existing area of car parking in front of HMP Wymott providing an exact replacement for the number of spaces currently accommodated on the hardstanding.